2025-26 college football bowl confidence picks, predictions, optimal rankings

 New users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.

-The model simulates every FBS game 10,000 times, and it is profitable on its top-rated money-line picks since the beginning of the 2024 season.
-Anybody following its college football betting picks at sportsbooks and on betting sites could have seen strong returns.
+The model simulates every FBS game 10,000 times, and it is 31-19 on its top-rated college football money-line picks since the beginning of the 2024 season.

 Now, it has turned its attention to the latest college football odds and 2025-26 bowl season college football betting for confidence pools.
 Head here to see every pick.